ElephantsGroup/q2a-prevent-simultaneous-edits/README.rst

 #.
 Extract the files.
 #.
 Change language strings in file **qa-prevent-simultaneous-edits-lang.php**
 #.
 Upload the files to a subfolder called ``prevent-simultaneous-edits`` inside the ``qa-plugins`` folder of your Q2A installation.
 #.
 Navigate to your site, go to **Admin -> Plugins** on your q2a install.
-You will see the notice: 'The Create Table for Simultaneous Edits module requires some _database initialization_.'
+You will see the notice: 'The Create Table for Simultaneous Edits module requires some *database initialization*.'
 #.
-Click on _database initialization_.
-Click Button **Install**
+Click on *database initialization*.
+Then click button **Install**.
 #.
 The MySql table 'qa_edit_preventer' will be created.
-You get the notice: The module has completed database initialization.
+Notice appears: The module has completed database initialization.
 #.
 You are done!
 #.
 Test the functionality by editing one post, open another browser, login with another user account, try to edit the same post.
 You should get a notice now!